Genre: Ancient Civilizations

 Title: The Emperor’s Handbook (Buy the Book)

 The Emperor’s Handbook is a series of notes written by Marcus Aurelius, who ruled Rome at the height of its power during what has been dubbed the “age of gold” by contemporary historians.
-He was born in 121 AD and his father died when Marcus was only 3 years old.
+He was born in 121 AD, and his father died when Marcus was only three years old.

 He was raised by his mother and grandfather, and from an early age was identified as a potential heir to the throne.
 In 138 AD he was adopted by Emperor Antoninus Pius, who treated Marcus as a son and provided with the best tutors.